 Does seed cycling actually work? (no hype, just facts)

 There aren’t large randomized trials proving seed cycling as a medical cure.
 BUT the nutrients in these seeds — lignans from flax, zinc from pumpkin, magnesium from sesame — have known roles in hormone metabolism.
+For example, research suggests flaxseed lignans may influence estrogen metabolism and hormone balance.
 Many people report improved PMS, clearer skin, and more regular cycles after consistent use for 6–12 weeks.
 Think of it as a low-risk lifestyle tweak, not a magic cure.

 Medically reviewed note: This article is informational and not a substitute for medical advice.
 If you’re on hormone medications, pregnant, breastfeeding, or have serious endocrine disorders, talk to your clinician first.